-The smallest smart TVs may be small in stature, but that doesn’t mean a lack of smarts.
-These mighty 43-inch and smaller TVs come with many of the features of their larger siblings, just in a much more manageable form.
-Our small smart TV list includes 43, 40, 32 and 24-inch models available today, with full HD or even 4K resolution offered in these compact sizes.
+The smallest smart TVs don't take up much space, but that doesn't mean they're lacking in smarts.
+These 43-inch (or smaller) TVs come with the same features their larger siblings offer, just in a more manageable size.
+Our list of the best small smart TVs includes 43, 40, 32 and 24-inch models that are available today, with full HD or even 4K resolution offered in these compact sizes.

 - If size doesn't matter, check out the best 4K TVs of the year

 - Still shopping?
 Our TV buying guide has the 9 things you need to know

 Don’t expect to find all the features and premium touches that are included in larger TVs — as you get smaller, so do your choices.
 Not everything will have 4K resolution, and port selection may be limited.
 But one way the large TVs can’t compare is price: these small TVs can be found for very little money.

 What are the best small smart TVs?

 We test some small smart TVs specifically, but more often focus on the 55- and 65-inch versions that have the same features and performance.
 When a manufacturer makes a great 55- or 65-inch TV, we expect the smaller model will be just as good, so we've based some of our picks on our experience with the larger versions.
 In other cases, we haven’t tested the specific models but rely on our experience with similar TVs from these brands to make our assessments.